Are E- Cigarettes Dangerous?

 Aren’t they safer than tobacco cigarettes?
 E-cigarettes contain harmful chemicals.
 E-cigarettes produce an aerosol, not water vapor, which is a mixture of chemicals and small particles that can hurt the lungs just like cigarette smoke.3 4 There is not currently enough research on e-cigarettes to prove they are a safer alternative to cigarettes.
 E-cigarettes are just as addictive as regular cigarettes.5

 Do e-cigarettes help smokers quit?
 Studies show that e-cigarettes do not help people quit smoking cigarettes.6 7 Instead, many people end up using both products.8 Over-the-counter and prescription medicines are widely available and very effective at helping people quit smoking cigarettes.
-Additionally, the California Smokers’ Helpline provides free counseling support in six languages at 1-800-NO-BUTTS and www.nobutts.org.
+Additionally, Kick It California provides free counseling support in six languages at 1-800-300-8086 and www.KickItCa.org.

 For information about the vaping illness outbreak, visit CDC.gov.